 Limit One Per Transaction: When a coupon states that it is limited to one per transaction, that means that only one coupon can be redeemed in an individual transaction.
 So if you want to buy five items and use five coupons, you will have to do five separate transactions, giving you five different receipts.

 Not Valid With Any Other Offer: Most coupons state this.
 It is really important to note that this does not mean that the coupon cannot be used on sale, or clearance, or price matched items.
-It simply means that it cannot be used with another manufacturer coupon.
+In fact, combining the coupon with sales, clearance deals and when price matching is one of the best ways to save big!

 Using Coupons with Reward Programs